Nemone: Television career

-Musical career

-Nemone is an accomplished musician.
-She was singer and saxophonist in a funk band – other members being Tom Findlay (who went on to form Groove Armada), Andy Spence (from New Young Pony Club), and Perrier Award-winning comedian Dan Antopolski.

 Athletic career

 Aside from radio and TV broadcasting and psychotherapy work, Nemone is also a keen athlete.
 Nemone is a former champion 400 metres runner.
 In 1999 she won the Greater Manchester Championships.
 In 2000 she qualified for the British Championships and competed in the 400m British Olympic trials.

 Nemone decided to bid to run for the Greek Olympic team for the 2004 Summer Olympics.
 Her training was filmed for the BBC Three television programme My Big Fat Greek Olympic Dream.
 She has competed in triathlons, most notably finishing in the top 20 amateur women in the 2006 London Triathlon.

 She is a keen open water swimmer, having participated in swim treks in Capri, Menorca, the Greek Islands, the Oman fjords as well as the South East of the UK.
 She has a passion for additional outdoor-based sports, snowboarding and surfing.